Economic planning systems of communist states: Disadvantages

-Scholars who reject the neoclassical approach produce a shorter list of disadvantages, but because these disadvantages are valid even from the Soviet perspective, they are perhaps even more damning of STP than those listed above.
-These scholars consider STP's inability to predict things like weather, trade and technological advancement as an insurmountable drawback to the planning procedure.
-STP's use of coercive techniques such as the ratchet effect and labor camps which are argued to be inherent to STP on the one hand ensured the system's survival and on the other hand resulted in the distorted information that made effective planning challenging if not impossible.
-Lastly, these scholars argue that the semantic limitations of language made it impossible for STP planners to communicate their desires to enterprises in sufficient detail for planning to fully direct economic outcomes.
-Enterprises themselves under STP still made a variety of economic decisions autonomously.
+Scholars who reject the neoclassical approach produce a shorter list of disadvantages, but because these disadvantages are valid even from the Soviet perspective, they are perhaps even more damning of the communist state planning system than those listed above.
+These scholars consider the communist state planning system's inability to predict things like weather, trade and technological advancement as an insurmountable drawback to the planning procedure.
+The communist state planning system's use of coercive techniques such as the ratchet effect and labor camps which are argued to be inherent to the communist state planning system on the one hand ensured the system's survival and on the other hand resulted in the distorted information that made effective planning challenging if not impossible.
+Lastly, these scholars argue that the semantic limitations of language made it impossible for the communist state planners to communicate their desires to enterprises in sufficient detail for planning to fully direct economic outcomes.
+Enterprises themselves under the communist state planning system still made a variety of economic decisions autonomously.

 After the collapse of the USSR, other scholars have argued that a central deficiency of Soviet economic planning was that it was not premised on final consumer demand and that such a system would be increasingly feasible with advances in information technology.